Oszust-Industries/Oszust-OS-Music-Tools/README.md

 ### Metadata Burner
 Metadata Burner allows you to add and edit metadata for your music files.
 This ensures that all your music is properly tagged and organized.

-### CD Burner
+### Music Player
-CD Burner helps you burn your favorite tracks onto CDs.
-This is perfect for creating physical copies of your music for playing on CD players.
+Music Player lets you play songs, view lyrics, and create a queue.
+Enjoy your favorite music right in the software.

 ### Lyrics Checker
 Lyrics Checker scans your lyrics for explicit language.
 It helps you ensure your music is free from unwanted language, providing a cleaner listening experience.